griffio/griffio.github.io/_posts/2016-02-03-Remote-First-Culture.md

 summary: Remote First Culture - What it does
 ---

-A Remote First culture assumes that communication will never be completely synchronous.
+Remote First is a transformational culture that assumes communication will never be completely synchronous.

 It makes the assumption that team members cannot all be desk-bound and in proximity even with [the benefits of poly skilled co-located project teams](http://spin.atomicobject.com/2011/08/11/the-benefits-of-poly-skilled-co-located-project-teams/).